Table of Contents

-If you are looking for the best dog camera that won’t set you back a lot, Nooie dog camera is probably your best choice.
-As I've said in my review, this affordable pet camera is more of a baby monitor for dogs, it's easy to set up and comes with tons of useful features but it doesn’t have treat dispensing capabilities.
+If you are looking for the best dog camera that won’t set you back a lot, the Nooie dog camera is probably your best choice.
+As I've said in my review, this affordable pet camera is more of a baby monitor for dogs.
+It's easy to set up and comes with tons of useful features, but it doesn’t have treat dispensing capabilities.

-While this camera has two-way audio, night vision and pan, tilt and zoom capabilities that provide a full view of the surroundings, the video quality doesn’t hold up to high standards as other dog cameras on my list.
-On the other hand, the ability to rotate the camera 80 degrees vertically and 350 degrees horizontally is a pretty unique feature when it comes to dog cameras I have reviewed.
+While this camera has two-way audio, night vision, and pan, tilt, and zoom capabilities that provide a full view of the surroundings, the video quality doesn’t hold up to the high standards of other dog cameras on my list.
+On the other hand, the ability to rotate the camera 80 degrees vertically and 350 degrees horizontally is a pretty unique feature regarding dog cameras I have reviewed.

 This camera also works with Amazon Alexa and comes with motion sensors and alerts that you can receive on your iOS or Android device.
-Among other unique features it comes with motion tracking, with sound and motion detection.
-The downside is that because it's made “overseas,” the instructions for this pet camera are written in poorly translated English and some dog owners have experienced connectivity problems.
+Among other unique features, it comes with motion tracking, sound, and motion detection.
+The downside is that because it's made “overseas,” the instructions for this pet camera are written in poorly translated English, and some dog owners have experienced connectivity problems.

 » PROS: Affordable, Camera Can Rotate to Offer Full View, Two-Way Audio, Night Vision, Motion Sensors, Various Alerts Available, Easy to Set Up